florianbgt/mywebsite-v2/content/posts/django_allauth_email_login.md

 ## 2) Custom user model

-Changing the user model inside a on going project can be very difficult.
+Changing the user model inside a ongoing project can be very difficult.

 That is why [Django's documentation](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project) highly recommends to setup a custom user model at the beginning of a project.